Hudson's Bay Company

-17th century
+17th century history

-For much of the 17th century the French colonists in North America based in New France, operated a de facto monopoly in the North American fur trade.
+For much of the 17th century, the French colonists in North America, based in New France, operated a de facto monopoly in the North American fur trade.
 Two French traders, Pierre-Esprit Radisson and Médard des Groseilliers (Médard de Chouart, Sieur des Groseilliers), Radisson's brother-in-law, learned from the Cree that the best fur country lay north and west of Lake Superior, and that there was a "frozen sea" still further north.
 Assuming this was Hudson Bay, they sought French backing for a plan to set up a trading post on the Bay in order to reduce the cost of moving furs overland.
 According to Peter C. Newman, "concerned that exploration of the Hudson Bay route might shift the focus of the fur trade away from the St. Lawrence River, the French governor", Marquis d'Argenson (in office 1658–61), "refused to grant the coureurs des bois permission to scout the distant territory".
 Despite this refusal, in 1659 Radisson and Groseilliers set out for the upper Great Lakes basin.
 A year later they returned to Montreal with premium furs, evidence of the potential of the Hudson Bay region.
-Subsequently, they were arrested by French authorities for trading without a license and fined, and their furs were confiscated by the government.
+Subsequently, they were arrested by French authorities for trading without a licence and fined, and their furs were confiscated by the government.